 This list is not intended to be comprehensive.
 For more information on what to bring/what not to bring, please refer to the Conditions Of Occupancy in the York College Housing Contract.

 What size is my bed?
-Does the school provide a linen service?
+Does YCP provide a linen service?

-Your bed is an extra-long with an extra-long twin-sized mattress (36x80).
-The beds can be adjusted from approximately 4 inches off the ground to approximately 30 inches high.
-The College does not currently provide a linen service, so you will need to provide your own bed linens (sheets, blankets, pillows, pillow cases, etc.)
+Your bed is an twin-sized extra-long mattress (36x80) on a 3-foot adjustable loft bed.
+The loft bed may be adjusted from approximately 4 inches off the ground to approximately 27 inches high.
+The College does not provide a linen service, so you will need to provide your own bed linens (sheets, blankets, pillows, pillow cases, etc.).

 Do I need to bring curtains?

-You can bring curtains to dress up the room, but it is not necessary.
+You may bring curtains to dress up the room, but it is not necessary.
 All rooms have blinds or mini-blinds.
 If you choose to hang curtains, you will need to bring a tension rod.
 You may not nail or drive anything into the walls or windows for a curtain rod.
+The majority of our windows are 4' wide x 5' 8" high.

-Can I rent a refrigerator?
-How about a microwave?
+May I rent a refrigerator and or a microwave?

-Yes, microfridge units are available for rent through Campus Specialties.
-You may bring your own mini-fridge (3.6 cubic feet and 1.5 amps or less) if you live in the traditional halls but you must rent a microfridge combo unit if you wish to have a microwave for personal use in your room.
+Yes, microfridge units are available for rent through Campus Specialties, Inc. You may bring one mini-fridge per room (3.6 cubic feet and 1.5 amps or less) if you live in the traditional halls, however you must rent a microfridge combo unit if you wish to have a microwave in your room.
 Many traditional halls have a microwave available in the lobby of the building for all residents to use.

-Those who live in an apartment may bring their own microwave or microfridge.
+Those students who live in an apartment may bring their own microwave or microfridge.
 Microwaves must be 700 watts or less.
-Only one microfridge and one microwave are permitted per bedroom.
+Only one microfridge or one mini-fridge is permitted per bedroom.

 Fish are the only pets permitted in the residence halls.
 Fish must be contained in a tank no larger than 10 gallons.
 No other pet or animal of any type are allowed to stay, even as “guests.”
 If someone has a pet (other than fish) they will be subject to disciplinary action.
-This also pertains to any strays that might be around the building (i.e. cats, dogs, etc.) No animals are allowed in the buildings.
+This restriction also pertains to any strays that might be found (i.e. cats, dogs, etc.).
 In addition, lab specimens are also prohibited.

 York College recently upgraded its cable television package.
 Students may now enjoy several HD channels and even many premium channels.
 In order to access this cable, televisions must be QAM compliant.
 If your TV is not QAM compliant you may need to purchase a digital converter or QAM set top box.
 QAM set top boxes are available for purchase from the YCP Bookstore.